Desktop App Design + System Design + Space Exploration

 Rover in Action

 The nature of a space mission presented various unique design constraints that I had not previously considered.
-In a way, I think every product should be designed with similar constraints as it requires you to really understand what feature you’re building, why you’re building it and how to make it as fool proof as possible.
-Furthermore, another challenge of this project was working with ambiguity to whole other level.
-Not only were mission goals constantly changing, but it was near impossible to understand the whole project because of the scale of the team and different departments (mechanical engineering, astrophysics, flight operator etc).
+In a way, I think every product should be designed with similar constraints as it requires you to really understand what feature you’re building, why you’re building it, and how to make it as foolproof as possible.
+Furthermore, another challenge of this project was working with ambiguity to a whole other level.
+Not only were mission goals constantly changing, but it was near impossible to understand the whole project because of the scale of the team and different departments (mechanical engineering, astrophysics, flight operator, etc).
 Although intimidating, it was fun to learn about such different fields and what was important to them.
 At the end of the day, we were all solving the problem of how to successfully land the rover on the moon in 2021.

 Allow users to easily identify problems and present clear steps to solve the problem.